Shaun Graf: International call-up

-The following season, he made two further ODI appearances in the second and third matches of the Tri-Nation Series against Pakistan and the West Indies, having been called-up to replace the injured Dennis Lillee.
+The following season, he made two further ODI appearances in the second and third matches of the Tri-Nation Series against Pakistan and the West Indies, having been called up to replace the injured Dennis Lillee.
 During the 1981–82 domestic season, Graf made eight first-class appearances scoring 230 runs at an average of 19.16, while with the ball he took 17 wickets at an average of 39.47.
-In one-day cricket, he made three appearances in the 1981–82 McDonald's Cup.
-The following season, he made six first-class appearances, scoring 155 runs at an average of 19.16, whilst with the ball he took 14 wickets at an average of 30.50; during the season playing against Western Australia at The WACA, he took the only five wicket haul of his first-class career with figures of 5 for 95 in the Western Australia second innings, having taken 4 for 53 in their first innings.
+In one-day cricket, he made three appearances in the McDonald's Cup.
+The following season, he made six first-class appearances, scoring 155 runs at an average of 19.16, and with the ball he took 14 wickets at an average of 30.50; playing against Western Australia at the WACA, he took the only five-wicket haul of his first-class career with figures of 5 for 95 in the Western Australia second innings, having taken 4 for 53 in their first innings.
 He also played three one-day matches during the season.
-Graf returned to England for the 1983 English summer, playing minor counties cricket for Cornwall.
-He made eight appearances for Cornwall in the Minor Counties Championship, whilst returning to Bristol to play club cricket for Knowle when he wasn't required by Cornwall.
+Graf returned to England for the 1983 season, playing minor counties cricket for Cornwall.
+He made eight appearances in the Minor Counties Championship, and returned to Bristol to play for Knowle when he wasn't required by Cornwall.

 Move to Western Australia

-In 1983–84 he moved to Western Australia for one year, being selected to play in the 1983-84 Sheffield Shield match against Victoria as a replacement for injured batsman Wayne Andrews.
-In his only season with Western Australia, in which they won their ninth Sheffield Shield, he made eleven first-class appearances, scoring 420 runs at an average of exactly 35.
+Graf moved to Western Australia for the 1983–84 season, being selected to play in the Sheffield Shield match against Victoria as a replacement for injured batsman Wayne Andrews.
+In his only season with Western Australia, in which they won their ninth Sheffield Shield, he made 11 first-class appearances, scoring 420 runs at an average of 35.
 With the ball, he took 32 wickets at an average of 32.75.
-He also made four one-day appearances in the 1983-84 McDonald's Cup, with Graf playing against South Australia in the final of the competition at the Adelaide Oval.
-He came close to guiding Western Australia to victory, with a late unbeaten cameo of 37 runs from 33 ball, but Western Australia ultimately fell eight runs short.
-He returned to Victoria the following season, making one appearance in the 1984-85 Sheffield against Queensland.
+He also made four one-day appearances in the McDonald's Cup, with Graf playing against South Australia in the final of the competition at the Adelaide Oval.
+He came close to guiding Western Australia to victory, with a late unbeaten cameo of 37 runs from 33 balls, but Western Australia ultimately fell eight runs short.
+He returned to Victoria the following season, making one appearance in the Sheffield Shield against Queensland.

+Playing style and statistics

-Described as an athletic all-rounder, Graf made 55 first-class appearances, scoring 1,559 runs at an average of 25.14; described by Christopher Martin-Jenkins as possessing a wristy action and able to consistently bowl away-swinging deliveries, he took 124 first-class wickets at an average of 33.91.
+Described as an athletic all-rounder by the cricket journalist Christopher Martin-Jenkins, Graf made 55 first-class appearances, scoring 1,559 runs at an average of 25.14; described by Martin-Jenkins as possessing a wristy action and able to consistently bowl away-swinging deliveries, he took 124 first-class wickets at an average of 33.91.
 In one-day cricket, he made 41 appearances, scoring 300 runs at an average of exactly 15, whilst with the ball he took 51 wickets at an average of 25.58.